Quick answer:

 In many states, the bar to becoming a Notary is very low, and people can become Notaries even if they know virtually nothing about their state’s Notary laws.
 Jumping on a Facebook group to ask a question isn't necessarily going to get you the accurate information you need.
 However, your state Notary-regulating agency should have a website that lays out the requirements for Notaries.
 Look for it.

-3. Have Notary errors and omissions insurance
+3. Carry Notary errors and omissions insurance

-While most states don't require Notaries to have errors and omissions insurance, it’s still a good idea to get it.
 If you are sued, you will need to pay a lawyer to help you answer the suit.
 Simply saying, “I haven’t done anything wrong!” won’t be enough to get a lawsuit dismissed -- even if it's true.
-Under a Notary errors and omissions policy the insurer is contractually obligated to defend the Notary in a lawsuit up to the limits of the policy.
+Under a Notary errors and omissions policy, the insurer is contractually obligated to defend the Notary in a lawsuit up to the limits of the policy.